SteveWongBUAA/linuxPratice/README.md

 # linuxPratice
-This repository is used to pratice linux c++ programming, python programming and algorithm.
+This repository is used to pratice linux c/c++ programming, python programming and algorithm.